JohnMachado11/Who-s-Up-There-/README.md

 ### Step 3

-If you want to start a server, use this command on the terminal.
+To launch the app.

 ```
 node app.js
 ```

-Then you can go to http://localhost:3000 in your browser.
+Then go to http://localhost:3000 in your browser.

 ## Special Thanks - Nathan Bergey for creation of the API